moq-wg/moq-transport/draft-ietf-moq-transport.md

 - Considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes.

-## Object Send Order {#send-order}
+## Object Priority {#object-priority}

-Goals of Send Order include:
+Goals of Object Priority include:
 * Enable objects to be delivered in the order intended by the publisher
 * Allow nodes and relays to delay or skip some objects under congestion
 * Create more reliable behavior of relays

-The publisher's send order SHOULD be followed when possible.
+The publisher's Object Priority SHOULD be followed when possible.
 The contents of each object are still delivered in order.

-A receiver MUST NOT assume that objects will be received in send order, for reasons including:
-* Newly encoded objects can have a smaller send order than outstanding objects.
-* Packet loss or flow control can delay sending individual streams.
-* The sender might not support stream prioritization.

-When the publisher chooses which object to send next via `send_order`, they apply the following rules:
+When the publisher chooses which object to send next, they apply the following rules:

 * Within the same group, objects with a lower priority number (e.g. 1) are always sent before objects with a numerically greater priority